nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_medication_statement.md

 **Medication Statement for Changed Medications**

-If a medication is changed, the changeSummary extension for the [new] medication should be completed as follows
+If a medication is changed, the changeSummary extension for the [new] medication should be completed as follows:

 <table>
 <tr><th>DCH Data Item</th><th>FHIR Resource element</th><th>Mandatory/<br/>Required/<br/>Optional</th><th>Notes</th></tr>